 13. Neumann University

 The BS in Public Safety Administration from Neumann University provides a structured program that helps students accomplish their career goals.
-The online degree program allows students to focus on their career and learn the skills they need to handle emergency situations.
+The online degree program allows students to focus on their career while building and enhancing their administrative skills.
+The program creates opportunities in every class to address the challenges in emergency services and actively builds relationships among different organizations and public safety disciplines.
 It recognizes that students will face different situations throughout their career and provides the opportunity to take a leadership role when they finish their degree.

-Neumann University allows students to gain credit for certifications and to transfer up to 90 credits into the program.
+Neumann University allows students to gain credit for professional training and to transfer up to 90 credits into the program.
 The accelerated program is an online degree that gives students the flexibility to work on their education when it fits their work schedule.
-It also focuses on coordinating between different organizations to address challenges in emergency service.

 What We Like: Neumann University offers an accelerated online degree for public safety.
-The program only takes 20 months to complete and students can transfer credits when they have taken classes from other colleges or universities.
+The program can take as little as 20 months to complete and students can transfer up to 90 credits when they have taken classes from other colleges or universities.

 Degree: BS in Public Safety Administration